About the Sea Turtle Hospital

 Why do we need one?

 Injured and sick endangered sea turtles come ashore in Florida’s waters throughout the year.
 Before the Sea Turtle Hospital at Whitney Lab opened, sea turtles that have stranded in the Nassau, Duval, St. Johns, and Flagler county areas that make up Northeast Florida must be transported to facilities in Georgia or central Florida, and often spend hours in transit – time that could be critical to the survival of a sick or injured sea turtle.
 Not only does the influx of these turtles cramp the space available to turtles washing in from the regions where the rehab facilities exist, but none of the surrounding hospitals are permitted to take turtles with the Fibropapilloma (FP) virus – the most significant infectious disease among sea turtles in our waters.
 Now that the Sea Turtle Hospital at Whitney Lab is open, the team cares for injured or sick sea turtles with Fibropapilloma found throughout Northeast Florida.
 In 2016, its first full year open, the hospital rehabilitated and returned nine sea turtles back into the wild.

-Watch our Short Video to Learn about the Sea Turtle Hospital
+Watch these short videos to learn about the Sea Turtle Hospital at Whitney Lab.